cstobey/vclods/README.md

 * Encoding Timing and Configuration in script absolute path, allows complex behavior
 * Automatic human readable process reporting
 * Connections are easy (see the connections/ directory)
-  * InfluxDB, MongoDB, Redis, Postgres would be easy to add
+  * MySQL/MariaDB, MSSQL, Oracle, and Postgres already implemented
-  * MySQL/MariaDB, MSSQL already implemented
+  * InfluxDB, MongoDB, Redis would be easy to add
 * Use your own language (shebang) - Javascript/Node, Ruby, Go
 * Scripts/programs can focus on their purpose without dealing with their infrastructure
 * Fast dev, Fast execution, Dev mobility, Extensibility - Especially for Data tasks